juju/docs/src/en/reference-releases.md

 Stable Juju is suitable for everyday production use.

-The easiest way to install Juju from Ubuntu is from a [snap][snappy]:
+On Ubuntu, the easiest way to install Juju is from a [*snap*][snappy]:

 ```bash
 sudo snap install juju --classic
 ```

-You can also install Juju by adding the following PPA and installing the package with `apt`:
+You can also install Juju using `apt` by adding the following PPA:

 ```bash
 sudo add-apt-repository --update ppa:juju/stable